CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.1.2 Web browser.md

 ### 1.1 Introduction

-Web browsers are application programs that retrieve, process, display, output and store (hypertext) documents, images, video, audio and other data formats from the Internet on local IT systems.
+Web browsers are application programs that retrieve, process, display, output and store (hypertext) documents, images, video, audio and other data formats from the Internet, and store them on local IT systems.
 Similarly, web browsers can also transfer data to the Internet.
 Stationary and mobile client systems are unimaginable today without a web browser, because many private and business applications use appropriate content.

 At the same time, these contents are becoming ever more diverse on the internet.
 Fewer and fewer websites can do without embedded videos, animated elements, and other active content.
 Modern web browsers also cover a wide range of additional features by incorporating plug-ins and external libraries.
 There are also extensions for certain functions, data formats and content.
 The complexity of modern web browsers offers a high potential for serious conceptual errors and program weaknesses.
 Not only does it increase the potential threat of attacks from the Internet, it also poses additional risks due to programming and operating errors.